zaiisao/Documentation/en/Audio Broadcast/sign_in_and_sign_up.md

 title: Sign in and Sign up
 description:
 platform: All Platforms
-updatedAt: Wed Mar 13 2019 03:43:50 GMT+0000 (UTC)
+updatedAt: Wed Mar 13 2019 03:43:55 GMT+0000 (UTC)
 ---
 # Sign in and Sign up
-An Agora Account gives you access to the Agora Dashboard, which is your home for using Agora products.
+An Agora account gives you access to the Agora Dashboard, which is your home for using Agora products.

 ## Create an Agora Account